pivotal/docs-platform-automation/docs/how-to-guides/configuring-env.md

 # Generating an Env file

-Almost all [`om`][om] commands require an env file to describe how to communicate (and authenticate) with a given Ops Manager.
+Almost all [`om`][om] commands require an env file to describe how to communicate (and authenticate) with a given VMware Tanzu Operations Manager.

 There are two ways to provide auth information.
 If your configuration choices allow you to use `username` and `password` directly,